FAQ about Intercultural-LEAD

 - Graduate from a diverse high school located in an urban setting.

-In 2011-2012, there were 113 applications for the Fellowship Program.
-Applications for the program have grown steadily each year and we anticipate 2012-2013 will be no exception.
+In 2013-2014, there were 135 applications for 25 spots in the Fellowship Program.
+Applications for the program have grown steadily each year and we anticipate the 2014-2015 cohort will be no exception.

 6. How many students are accepted into the program?